How much does it cost to study in Germany?

 1. German Language Course and Examination fees

-- Online German course fees: NRs 7910 plus 1130 for Books and Materials
+- Online German course fees: NRs 11300 (including books and materials and taxes)

 - B1 Examination fees: 93 Euros (for German taught UG Applicants only)